theKashey/kashe/README.md

 +   });
 + });
 ```
-While it might look a little bit more verbose, it gives you a full control over cache isolation and memory usage.
+While it might look a little bit more verbose, it gives you full control over cache isolation and memory usage
-And is not limited to ServerComponents (or React at all).
+and is not limited to ServerComponents (or React at all).

 ### TTL (Time-To-Live) Caching